HumanEngineering/mobileChallengeGraph/readme.md

-# Mobile Frontend Technical Task (graph)

-Task Title: Hourly Weather Data Visualization Mobile App
+# Dev Challenge (Frontend Mobile) - Graph

 ## Task Description:

-Develop a frontend mobile app that fetches hourly temperature data for Helsinki from the OpenWeatherMap API, visualizes the data into a graph, and allows users to change the timespan of the graph, which subsequently updates the displayed data.
-The app should be built using React Native and run on mobile devices.
-Start by forking the provided GitHub repository (veri/mobile-frontend-task) and make a pull request with your changes upon completion.
+Develop a frontend mobile app that fetches temperature data for Helsinki from the OpenWeatherMap API, visualizes the data into a graph, and allows users to change the timespan of the graphs displayed data in one day increments.
+The app should be built using React Native.

 Don’t spend more than 4 hours on the task.
 If everything cannot be done in time prioritise instead what feels most important to you.

-## Instructions:

-1. Fork the boilerplate React Native project from the veri/mobile-frontend-task repository
-2. Obtain an API key for the OpenWeatherMap API and use the hourly weather forecast endpoint to fetch hourly temperature data for Helsinki. [https://openweathermap.org/api/hourly-forecast](https://openweathermap.org/api/hourly-forecast)
+Tracking what you spent the time on is not necessary and you don't need to complete the task in one go.

+Remember you can always reach out if you have any questions!

+## Recommended features of the app

+- Fetching weather data of Helsinki from the free OpenWeatherMap API [https://openweathermap.org/forecast5](https://openweathermap.org/forecast5)
-3. Visualise the fetched temperature data as a chart
+- Visualizing the temperature as a chart one day at a time
-4. Implement a feature that allows users to change the day of the graph (e.g., today, yesterday, the day before and so on.) and update the displayed data accordingly.
-Note that free weather API key only allows going 4 days backwards.

-## Bonus Points:

-1. Animate graph transitions when the timespan is changed.
-2. Write unit tests to ensure the app's functionality is working as intended.
+- Changing which days data is displayed

+## Tips and hints

+- You need to register to openweathermap.org to get a free API key.
+Their API key may take a few hours to become active.
+- You can only go 5 days backwards with the OpenWeatherMap forecast5 endpoint.
+- Feel free to use any libraries that make most sense to you or nothing at all.
+For example, we have left the possible chart library choice open on purpose.
+- Make sure to showcase your strengths

+## What we'll be looking for

+- Clean and reasonable choices/decisions and the ability to argument about them.
+- Ability to prioritize and recognize what is valuable - focus on those aspects of this task where you can showcase your skills.

-## Deliverables:
+## When you're done:

-1. A pull request to the veri/mobile-frontend-task GitHub repository containing the source code and a README file with instructions on how to set up, run, and test the mobile app.
+Respond to your contact with a zip file of the project.

+The email should contain:
-2. A brief demo video or a set of screenshots showcasing the app's functionality.
+- A brief demo video or a set of screenshots showcasing the app's functionality.

-## Evaluation Criteria:

-1. Code quality and organisation (clean, modular, and well-documented).
-2. Functionality and user experience (smooth transitions, clear visualizations, and intuitive user interactions).
-3. Adherence to the given requirements and bonus points (if applicable).
-4. Proper use of the boilerplate project (ESLint, Prettier, etc.).
-5. Compatibility with mobile devices (iOS and Android).
+- Brief text description.
+- Make sure to highlight anything particularly interesting or cool in your solution!
+- The entire project itself in a zip file
+- Please **don't** include the following folders in the zip file to keep it's size down:
+    - node_modules
+    - ios/build
+    - ios/Pods
+    - android/.gradle